Showing posts with label Decision Making. Show all posts

 My current home in Western Michigan is great and I've no plans of leaving.
 What if someone asks me to switch communities in order to fulfill a new job or role?
 Would I be sensitive enough to the Will of God that I'd choose the better life-course correction?

-Switching churches won't be a problem when there's only one church in town; yet, the decision to trust God and engage in the church community will be a big one for every soul who enters their doors.
+Switching churches won't be a problem if there's only one church in town; yet, the decision to trust God and engage in the church community will be a big one for every soul who enters their doors.
 Their imagined self, that they've crafted and adapted throughout their life, will be at risk there.
 They'll hear about a better-to-best life where they can be free to be their truer selves.
 "It was for freedom that Christ set us free."
 Galatians 5:1

 Just for today...